javierandres-dev/bit-g02/tasks/tasks.md

 # Tasks
-- Check tasks previous days
+- Check previous days tasks
-- Make sure each task meets the requirements
+- Make sure each task accomplish with the requirements
 - Make a list of questions you have
-- Make sure you answer the survey
 ---
 ## Task 01
 ### Requirements